neverdivideby0/final-project-l1-final-project-group-7/README.md

 For detailed documentation and additional information, please refer to the full project report.

 This project was made by BT3103 Group 7

+BT was here! - test commit